Hindustani verbs

 Hindustani (Hindi and Urdu) verbs conjugate according to mood, tense, person, number, and gender.
 Hindustani inflection is markedly simpler in comparison to Sanskrit, from which Hindustani has inherited its verbal conjugation system (through Prakrit).
 Aspect-marking participles in Hindustani mark the aspect.
 Gender is not distinct in the present tense of the indicative mood, but all the participle forms agree with the gender and number of the subject.
 Verbs agree with the gender of the subject or the object depending on whether the subject pronoun is in the dative or ergative case (agrees with the object) or the nominative case (agrees with the subject).

 Overview

 Verbs

 In Hindustani, all verbs have a base form called the infinitive which is marked by the -nā ending of verbs (compare Proto-Germanic *-aną).
-Some of the most common verbs are: honā (to be), karnā (to do), rahnā (to stay), calnā (to walk), bolnā (to speak).
+Some of the most common verbs are: honā (to be), karnā (to do), rahnā (to stay), chalnā (to walk), bolnā (to speak).